rehierl/metalsmith-menu/readme.md

 - Notice: By letting the plugin run multiple times with different values for `menuKey`, `menuMetalsmith` and `menuFile` it is possible to generate multiple distinct menu trees.

+Once the plugin has run, node objects will be attached to metalsmith's metadata object (see `options.menuMetalsmith`) and/or each menu file (see `options.menuFile`).
+These objects have the following properties (see `./src/Node.js` for more details):

 ```js
 Node {